alexisali95/osticket.postconfig/README.md

 ![68747470733a2f2f692e696d6775722e636f6d2f436c7a6a3758732e706e67](https://github.com/user-attachments/assets/5a14de90-e992-42f1-b7f2-5122927fbb97)

-# osTicket - Post Install Configuration
+# osTicket - Post-Install Configuration

 In this tutorial, we will set up configuration settings and profiles for our small company in order to have a successful open-source help desk ticketing system.